bloodod/CBL_Game/READ_ME.txt

 Chimpanzee Remembers
 27/10/2024

+Authors:
 Danilo Stessen (1708325)
 Ariq Rhamizah (1667319)

+Tutorial:
-Tutorial: The user will see numbers on the screen for 3 seconds.
+The user will see numbers on the screen for 3 seconds.
 After 3 seconds the numbers disappear.
 The user must then click the numbers in order from low to high.
 If the user correctly clicks the numbers in the correct order the user goes to the next round where an extra number is added.
 This continues until the user gets the order wrong or clicks the wrong position.
 There is also a powerup that is a gamble and either shows